 Here we got some kernel message, but they cannot be found in serial log attached to the test!

-#6 Updated by riafarov about 4 years ago
+#6 Updated by riafarov over 4 years ago

 - Status changed from In Progress to Feedback

-#7 Updated by riafarov about 4 years ago
+#7 Updated by riafarov over 4 years ago

 - Assignee changed from riafarov to okurz

 After discussion was decided to leave current behavior as it is, with assumption that for every kernel message which disrupts test has to be filed as a bug and processed individually.

 Another thing which we may improve is to provide more information about the failure by possibly collecting more logs.
 Workarounds mentioned in the bugzilla ticket are valid and may be used by customers to resolve the issue of kernel messages flood in case systemd is running.

 Another issue which remains is inconsistency in "console" boot parameter behavior for installation and installed system.
 As well as user not getting notifications in case of kernel messages while on x11 session.

 Good example here: https://openqa.opensuse.org/tests/419586#step/seahorse/8 here btrfs spitted info messages: